Cantonment board elections: How the major political parties fared

 The outlawed Tehreek-e-Labbaik Pakistan (TLP), which had matched the principal political parties in sponsoring candidates, was unable to win in any ward.
 The same was the fate of the Jamiat-e-Ulema-e-Islam-Fazl (JUIF).

-LAHORE: Respect the vote is not my personal statement but it is the demand of the entire nation, PMLN supremo Nawaz...
+SUKKUR: Provincial Minister for Woman Development Shehla Raza and Special Assistant to CM Sindh Javed Nayab Leghari...

-ISLAMABAD: The Pakistan People’s Party on Wednesday supported the stance of the Election Commission of Pakistan on...
+SUKKUR: The Sindh High Court bench, Larkana, on Wednesday ordered the chief secretary Sindh, home secretary Sindh, IGP...

-MINGORA: Deputy Commissioner Junaid Khan chaired a meeting at his office in Saidu Sharif to finalise arrangements for...
+SUKKUR: The Anti-Terrorism Court , Sukkur, on Wednesday continued the proceedings of the murder case of journalist...

-TIMERGARA: Muhammad Biland alias Batkhelwal, a resident of Malakand district, is a living embodiment of struggle as he...
+PESHAWAR: The Peshawar High Court while taking notice of the presence of a large number of drug addicts in different...

 MANSEHRA: The transgender persons-only sports gala, which was scheduled to be held here on September 16 has been...